Louise Penny: Literary career

 Penny left the CBC in 1996 to take up writing.
 She started a historical novel but had difficulty finishing it and eventually switched to mystery writing.
 She entered her first novel, Still Life, in the "Debut Dagger" competition in the United Kingdom, placing second out of 800 entries.
 The novel won other awards, including the "New Blood" Dagger award in the United Kingdom, the Arthur Ellis Award in Canada for best first crime novel, the Dilys Award, the Anthony Award and the Barry Award for Best First Novel in the United States.

 Penny continues to write, garnering major crime novel award nominations for almost every one of her novels and subsequently winning several of those awards.

 Her work features Chief Inspector Armand Gamache, head of the homicide department of the Sûreté du Québec.
 The novels are set in the province of Quebec but feature many hallmarks of the British whodunit genre, including murders by unconventional means, bucolic villages, large casts of suspects, red herrings, and a dramatic disclosure of the murderer in the last few pages of the book.

 In 2009, Penny helped to launch a new award for aspiring Canadian mystery writers, the Unhanged Arthur for Best Unpublished First Novel.

-In 2025, Penny publicly supported the Haskell Free Library and Opera House, which straddles the Canada–U.S. border, after new American restrictions threatened Canadian access to the building.
-A frequent visitor and the library’s most-borrowed author, she criticized the measures as an attack on cultural institutions and donated C$50,000 to help fund a new Canadian entrance.
+In 2025, Penny publicly supported the Haskell Free Library and Opera House, which straddles the Canada–United States border, after new American restrictions threatened Canadian access to the building.
+A frequent visitor and the library’s most-borrowed author, she criticized the measures as an attack on cultural institutions and donated to help fund a new Canadian entrance.
 Penny also announced that she would not tour the United States to promote The Black Wolf, the 20th novel in her Chief Inspector Gamache series, citing opposition to Donald Trump’s tariff threats against Canada and his appointment as chair of the Kennedy Center board.
 Originally scheduled to launch at the Kennedy Center in Washington, D.C., the book’s release was instead moved to the National Arts Centre in Ottawa, where tickets sold out within hours.
 It marked the first time in two decades that one of her publicity tours did not include stops in the United States.

+For a May 2026 book release, Penny collaborated with international field journalist Mellissa Fung on The Last Mandarin, a thriller about a world-prominent first generation Chinese-American human rights activist and the daughter in her shadow, propelled "from the Oval Office to Ohio and then ...
+Hong Kong, [unlocking] old legends and languages long ago invented by women," to confront an explosive conspiracy of international scope.